bredamatt/bredamatt/README.md

 ### Personality

-I believe anything can be achieved as long as one has decided that it will be happen - obviously within readon.
-Hence, a suitable stoic quote:
+I believe anything can be achieved as long as one has decided that it will be happen, but obviously within reason.
+Ergo the suitable stoic quote:

 > You have power over your mind - not outside events.
 Realize this, and you will find strength. - Marcus Aurelius